 Pre-Use is a very good approach to Circularity!
 A few reasons why:

-- MODULARITY: Most examples of Pre-Use point to already existing cases of Modularity.
+- Modularity – Most examples of Pre-Use point to already existing cases of Modularity.
 And the most beautiful cases of Pre-Use might be the ones, where the Pre-Use version still works after the initially planned use like the flower pot still works as an ashtray before and after it was used for flowers.
 Pre-Use helps us to find what is already there!
 We don’t have to invent new modular systems!
 Therefore Pre-Use can inspire or teach design for circularity!

 That might make in fact Pre-Use the single great rule or the perfect basic operation to make a circular world emerge!
 Imagine everyone would make this a basic rule: „You always have to have at least 3 positive ideas about the future use before you start to use something“ – a circular world would emerge from that quickly!
-Pay it forward!
-(Read a bit more about this here).
+“Pay it forward”!

-And Now: Grow A Collection With Us!
+And Now: Grow The Collection

 We will play with Pre-Use at Mifactori a lot more and explore it!
 We have a Pre-Use-Category here on our page where you can see others posts talking about Pre-Use and sharing examples.